Aracelis Lucero, Executive Director

 Janeth Ortega is the Family Support Associate at Masa.
 Janeth started as part of Masa’s Outreach Team.
 She then became a Home Visitor for Masa’s Parent-Child Home Program.
 This is where Janeth learned that she really enjoys working with children.
 Janeth is a junior at Lehman College.
 She aspires to become a Clinic Social Worker to ultimately work with families and children going through traumatic events.
 Making resources and information available to the community is very important to her.
 Janeth was born in Mexico and was brought to the United States at the age of two.
 She was raised in East Harlem.
 As an immigrant, she understands everyday struggles faced by our community.
 She is excited to work with parents and support them as they learn English, complete their primary schooling, and access other services.

-Nathan Osorio, Community Organizer for School Justice
+Nathan Osorio, Community Organizer

 Originally from Los Angeles, California, Nathan Xavier Osorio is the son of Mexican and Nicaraguan immigrants.
 He moved to New York City to attend Columbia University, where he received a Master’s in Fine Arts in Poetry and Literary Translation.
 His poems and translations can be found in Mexico City Lit, The Offing, and Boston Review’s Poems for Political Disaster.
 In addition to writing, Nathan has organized and taught in writing courses across New York City and developed advocacy groups for underrepresented artists.
 It’s been a lifelong dream of his to serve his community and he’s honored to be at Masa.